Ynet.dev

 example/chat.js

-// Create the Ynet $s/$c/$b scopes seen below core.createScopes( exports ); // $s means server code $s.module.init() { // Start listener core.listen(); } $s.core.onConnection( con ) { // Someone connected to the server // Add the username property con.username = null; // Now send the chat module (this file) and wait for input con.transmit( "chat" ); } $s.core.onDisconnect( con ) { // The connection to this user was lost var name = con.username; if( !name ) { return; // User was not logged in } // Logout by clearing the username con.username = null; // Broadcast who left (note that the "print" event is built-in) for( core.connections as c ) { if( c.username ) c.send( "print", "<lr>Left: " + name ); } } // $c means client code $c.module.create( initial ) { // The client module is ready if( initial ) { // Display a welcome message print( "<w>Welcome to the chat!" ); print( "<w>Enter your username first:" ); } } // And here's the beef, client sending and server receiving $c.core.onConsoleInput( data ) { // User pressed enter if( data.length < 1 ) { return; // Empty message } // Forward input to the server... core.send( "chatInput", data ); } $s.events.chatInput( data ) { // ...and here the server receives the input // Make sure we received a string of 2000 chars max. /// data = str (2k) // Trim spaces and sanitize HTML first data = data.trim().hss(); if( data.length < 1 ) { return; // Empty message } // Check login state if( this.username ) { // Name present, forward the message game.doForward( this, data ); } else { // No name set, try to login first game.doLogin( this, data ); } } $s.game.doLogin( con, data ) { // Only allow basic letters and numbers var name = data.replace( /[^a-zA-Z0-9]/g, "" ); if( name.length < 1 ) { // No valid chars left return con.send( "print", "<lg>Only invalid characters!" ); } if( name != data ) { // Send what is left return con.send( "print", "<lg>Try this instead: " + name ); } // Set username, user is logged in con.username = name; // Broadcast who joined for( core.connections as c ) { if( c.username ) c.send( "print", "<lg>Joined: " + name ); } // Collect a list of all usernames... var list = []; for( core.connections as c ) { if( c.username ) list.push( c.username ); } // ...and send it to the new user con.send( "print", "<lb>Users: " + list.join( ", " ) ); } $s.game.doForward( con, text ) { // Add name in yellow, content in grey var msg = "<y>" +con.username+ ": <e>" +text; // Broadcast message to everyone else for( core.connections as c ) { if( c.username && c != con ) c.send( "print", msg ); } }
+<!DOCTYPE YNET> // $s means server code $s.module.init() { // Start listener core.listen(); } $s.core.onConnection( con ) { // Someone connected to the server // Add the username property con.username = null; // Now send the chat module (this file) and wait for input con.transmit( "chat" ); } $s.core.onDisconnect( con ) { // The connection to this user was lost var name = con.username; if( !name ) { return; // User was not logged in } // Logout by clearing the username con.username = null; // Broadcast who left (note that "print" is a built-in event) for( core.connections as c ) { if( c.username ) c.send( "print", "<lr>Left: " + name ); } } // $c means client code $c.module.create( initial ) { // The client module is ready if( initial ) { // Display a welcome message print( "<w>Welcome to the chat!" ); print( "<w>Enter your username first:" ); } } // And here's the beef, client sending and server receiving $c.core.onConsoleInput( data ) { // User pressed enter if( data.length < 1 ) { return; // Empty message } // Continue on server @server( data ); // Make sure we received a string of 2000 chars max. /// data = str (2k) // Trim spaces and sanitize HTML first data = data.trim().hss(); if( data.length < 1 ) { return; // Empty message } // Check login state if( this.username ) { // Name present, forward the message game.doForward( this, data ); } else { // No name set, try to login first game.doLogin( this, data ); } } $s.game.doLogin( con, data ) { // Only allow basic letters and numbers var name = data.replace( /[^a-zA-Z0-9]/g, "" ); if( name.length < 1 ) { // No valid chars left return con.send( "print", "<lg>Only invalid characters!" ); } if( name != data ) { // Send what is left return con.send( "print", "<lg>Try this instead: " + name ); } // Set username, user is logged in con.username = name; // Broadcast who joined for( core.connections as c ) { if( c.username ) c.send( "print", "<lg>Joined: " + name ); } // Collect a list of all usernames... var list = []; for( core.connections as c ) { if( c.username ) list.push( c.username ); } // ...and send it to the new user con.send( "print", "<lb>Users: " + list.join( ", " ) ); } $s.game.doForward( con, text ) { // Add name in yellow, content in grey var msg = "<y>" +con.username+ ": <e>" +text; // Broadcast message to everyone else for( core.connections as c ) { if( c.username && c != con ) c.send( "print", msg ); } }

 Example: HTML checklist